-More than just a ray tracing king, the RTX GPU series also designed for virtual reality.
+More than just a ray-tracing king, the RTX GPU series is also designed for virtual reality.

-Our refreshed lineup of Turing GPUs are ready, joining our existing entry level GeForce RTX 2060, starting at $349; and GeForce RTX 2080 Ti flagship, starting at $999.
+Our refreshed lineup of Turing GPUs is ready, joining our entry-level GeForce RTX 2060, starting at $349, and GeForce RTX 2080 Ti flagship, starting at $999.
 They include:

 - 8GB GDDR6 — 2GB more than the RTX 2060

-- More performance than RTX 2080, for the same price
+- More performance than GeForce RTX 2080, for the same price

 - Memory speed cranked up to 15.5Gbps